 Many people believe that it is.
 But, as with most things in life, there are both pros and cons associated with each type of farming.

-Non organic wheat farmers will expect higher yields, which can mean that less fields need to be used for farming and more can be left for wildlife.
+Non-organic wheat farmers will expect higher yields, which can mean that fewer fields need to be used for farming and more can be left for wildlife.
 This benefits local endangered species in the countryside and allows more trees to be conserved.

-There is also a strong argument against non organic cultivation.
+There is also a strong argument against non-organic cultivation.
 Pesticides and fertilizers used in non-organic farms are so powerful that they kill many of the insects which larger animals prey on.
 Toxic residues (like the pesticide, DDT) in wild animals and insects increases until the animals at the top of the food chain become poisonous.
-This threatens entire specieses.
+This threatens the entire species.

 Is organic flour good for you?